fgather/traefik-index/README.md

 ## Further information

-Traefik-Index docker container is based on the node:alpine base image or the Microsoft Nanoserver image respectively.
+Traefik-Index docker container is based on the node:alpine base image or the Microsoft Nanoserver image, respectively.

 Used technologies: nodejs, express